MP4 to WAV Conversion Explained

 Software & Tool Support

-- FFmpeg: The standard open-source command-line tool for extracting and decoding media streams.
+- FFmpeg: The standard open-source command-line tool for media conversion.
+You can extract audio using the command

-- VLC media player: A free media player that includes a built-in format converter for extracting audio.
+- VLC media player: A free media player with built-in conversion features that can strip video and output raw audio.

 Pros and Cons of the Conversion